vanHeemstraSystems/docker-quick-start-headstart/2000/README.md

 ubuntu                    16.04     9499db781771   5 weeks ago    131MB
 ```

 So let's go ahead and push this up to the docker hub.
-So let's do docker push. ellopunk. is going to be mine.
+So let's do docker push. ellopunk (here: wvanheemstra). is going to be mine.

+***NOTE***: Create a repository with the name "onboarding" under the account "wvanheemstra" on the Docker Hub first, before proceeding.

 Make sure to put your user name in here.
 We'll do a backslash and I'm going to want to create a repository for this image specifically for my onboarding image.
 So I'll just call it onboarding.

 ```
-$ docker push wvanheemstra/onboarding
+$ docker push wvanheemstra/onboarding:v1
-Using default tag: latest
-The push refers to repository [docker.io/wvanheemstra/onboarding] tag does not exist: wvanheemstra/onboarding:latest
+The push refers to repository [docker.io/wvanheemstra/onboarding]
+7ce6b5f3a551: Pushed
+29e7b0a8f4d7: Pushed
+1a1a19626b20: Mounted from library/ubuntu
+5b7dc8292d9b: Mounted from library/ubuntu
+bbc674332e2e: Mounted from library/ubuntu
+da2785b7bb16: Mounted from library/ubuntu
+v1: digest: sha256:dbcb7ee1ff2630b5e058be288de63d219d4472125ac7926e99806b42a2ef7cec size: 1574
 ```

 It says here this push refers to the repository docker.io/ellopunk/onboarding (here: docker.io/wvanheemstra/onboarding).